AstroNvim/astrocommunity/lua/astrocommunity/completion/codeium-vim/README.md

 `n` `<leader>;` toggle on/off Codeium

-Note that you need to auth first before usage
+_Note_: You need to auth first before usage